 You can get more emphatic images using log(abs(value)) transformation before calculating the minimal value.
 This approach is used in the app's built-in paint modes: Straight wires (axis trap), Circle wires (circle trap) and Square wires (square trap).

-Example Mandelbrot Set zoom images using different orbit trap methods: axis trap, circle trap and square trap (from left to right).
+Example Mandelbrot Set zoom images using different orbit trap based paint modes: Straight wire, Circle wires, and Square wires (from left to right).

 Experimenting with various painting formulas led me to a new coloring technique which I called hybrid coloring.
 It involves the iterative calculation of a given formula (as in the fractal calculation) using orbit elements as input.
 The result is a new sequence of complex numbers, based on which we can determine the color value using any of the previously described methods.